Dark Chocolate Decadence!

 And I think we can.

 This Dark Chocolate Dream Pie is creamy, decadent, sophisticated, and delicious!
-It happens to also contain antioxidants from dark chocolate, strong saturated fats from coconut milk, oil, and almond flour, and lots of great protein from CB Supplements Collagen.
+It happens to also contain antioxidants from dark chocolate, strong saturated fats from coconut milk, oil, and almond flour, and lots of great protein from CB Supplements multi collagen (see: Health Benefits of Collagen).
 I’ve kept the glycemic index low by opting for an alternative (but still natural) sugar you body knows how to absorb (unlike fake sugar substitutes like equal or splenda).

 One warning though, it is SUPER rich.